zhangsquared/notes/docs/vocabularies.md

 An architecture is a succession of mathematical functions to build a model and its weights are those functions parameters.

-## Tensor, embeddings, hidden states, features, model heads
+## Input IDs, embeddings, hidden states, features, model heads